cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

 See the :ref:`s_interactive_session` section for how to open a shell on a compute node.

-If you have an existing compute project or dataset on a KU-IT managed cluster, then you may be able to connect it directly to the Esrum cluster and thereby remove the need for transferring data entirely.
+If you have an existing compute project or dataset on a UCPH-IT managed cluster, then you may be able to connect it directly to the Esrum cluster and thereby remove the need for transferring data entirely.
 Please :ref:`p_contact` us for more information.